axel-levy/CReED_discrete_baseline/README.md

 # User manual

 - `data` contains the file downloaded from http://rpg.ifi.uzh.ch/davis_data.html.
 Some have been already downloaded.
-You can download other files if you want to!
+You can download other files if you feel like it.
 - `events` will contain the stream of events under `.npy` format.
 - `dataio.py` manages the data loading.
 - `txt_to_npy` translates `.txt` files to `.npy` files.